 Also Available On

-Survival games without the horror are hard to come by, and I Am Alive has a lot of potentials.
+Survival games without the horror are hard to come by, and I Am Alive has a lot of potential.
 Being stranded after a natural disaster that pretty much wipes out the planet you are trying to find your wife and daughter after getting injured and trekking across the country back to your apartment.
 You stumble upon a little girl that you end up helping along with her current caretaker.
 The story has some interesting points but ultimately isn’t all that interesting.
 The plot doesn’t thicken very much and right when it should the game ends.
 What we are left with is a disappointing cliffhanger.

 There are two main elements in the game: Exploration and combat.
 Each has a huge flaw that makes the game a tad frustrating, but not so bad to where you can’t look past it.
 The exploration is based on a stamina meter that slowly depletes while you climb, combat, run, jump, and pretty much anything you do.
 This is fine and all except when you are down on the ground in the ash.
 The meter slowly depletes until you are dead or climb up high out of the ash.
 This is the most frustrating thing in the game and makes you not want to explore around and help people.
-Climbing is just fine using this because it makes you think quickly and decide whether or not risking your stamina capacity is worth getting a bullet or healing item.
+Climbing is just fine using because it makes you think quickly and decide whether or not risking your stamina capacity is worth getting a bullet or healing item.
 If you start to deplete too much while climbing you can use pistons to recharge or items that give you stamina and stamina capacity.
 If you run out of stamina you will go into an effort mode where you quickly tap a button and your capacity starts depleting.
 If you deplete this you’re dead.
 Not once did I ever completely deplete my capacity so don’t worry about that being hard.